Kimberly Kopko

 Biography

 Kimberly Kopko received her Ph.D. in Child Development from the Department of Human Development at Cornell University and joined the Bronfenbrenner Center for Translational Research (BCTR) in the College of Human Ecology.
 Her research and Extension work examines child development and parenting and family processes.
-Current research and outreach projects include: parenting and child learning, parenting education in School-Based Health Centers (SBHCs), teens being raised by custodial grandparents, and the use of research and evidence-based parent education programs to promote positive parenting behaviors and strengthen families.
-Ongoing academic and research interests incorporate an international dimension with a focus on comparative parenting and child and family social policies in Scandinavian countries and global early childhood education and care.
+Current research and outreach projects include: parenting and youth development, parenting and child learning, and the use of research and evidence-based parent education programs to promote positive parenting and strengthen families.
+Ongoing academic and research interests include the development of portable parenting models and global early childhood education and care.

 Parenting and child learning research explores the relation among parental beliefs about child learning, their toy preferences, and their education and socioeconomic status (SES).
 Specifically, this line of research investigates the ways in which parental beliefs about early child learning shapes toy choices and opportunities that children aged 6 months to 4 years have at home to develop their cognitive skills through play.
 A related area of research examines the ways in which infants’ play enhances learning with a focus on parental choice of infant play materials, how toy marketing may shape these choices, and whether parents view play as more effective for learning in infants than preschoolers.